john-data-chen/next-dnd-starter-kit/README.md

 ## ✨ Why Choose This Template:

-The **Enterprise-grade Next.js TypeScript template** with 85%+ test coverage, featuring drag & drop functionality, WAI-ARIA accessibility.
+The **Enterprise-grade Next.js template** with 85%+ test coverage, featuring drag & drop functionality, WAI-ARIA accessibility.
 It is designed for saving time while adhering to best practices and including:

 - 🚀 Production-Ready: Enterprise-level architecture with full TypeScript support
 - 💪 Professional Setup: CI/CD, Testing, and Code Quality tools pre-configured